Gian-Michele-Cherchi/ml-gle/README.md

 Under the directory [src/data](src/data), the ```preproc.py``` script can be used to convert the LAMMPS dump.nc containing the polymer trajectories file in pytorch format ```.pt``` and obtain the normal modes trajectories as well in a separate ```.pt``` file, which will be used for training.
 ### Post-processing

-The training dataset is available at at https://huggingface.co/datasets/gian-michele/meltBR